Force and Laws of Motion: Laws and Real-Life Examples

 • The second law of motion explain the term linear momentum in physics.

-• The third law of motion states that, "For every action there is an equal and opposite force".
+• The third law of motion states that, "For every action there is an equal and opposite reaction".

 Sample Questions